 (Any documents not in English must be translated and notarized)

-*Certified Birth Certificates: All applicants must bring in CERTIFIED birth certificates.
+*Certified Birth Certificates: All applicants mustpresent a state Certified birth certificate.
 This is available at the County in which you were born or the State Office of Vital Records.
-Hospital copies, photocopies or registration forms are NOT acceptable.
+Photocopies, certificates issued by hospitals and birth registration forms are not acceptable.

 *Divorce Papers or Death Certificates-see clarification below.